NBISweden/workshop-epigenomics-RTDs/docs/index.rst

 Current Workshop Materials
 ------------------------------

-The workshop materials will be hosted on our `new homegage <https://nbisweden.github.io/workshop-epigenomics/>`_.
+The workshop materials will be hosted on our `new homepage <https://nbisweden.github.io/workshop-epigenomics/>`_.